New Jersey Car Insurance Minimums 2026: What the 35/70/25 Requirement Means for You

 Penalties for Non-Compliance

 The NJ Motor Vehicle Commission is clear: all drivers must carry proof of valid insurance that meets current state minimums.
-Failure to do so can result in:
+Under N.J.S.A.
+39:6B-2, failure to do so can result in:

 • Full out-of-pocket liability for any accident damages exceeding your coverage